HMarzban/ned/README.md

 $ ned serve
 ```
 it's brings you up an express server on port `600` with specific config to handle single-page application.
+You can easily change express config in `./app.js` but be vise that, you are using SPA application and you have to redirect all server `route` to one file, which in this project is `./app/src/index.html`.

 ## Deploy